jalaltaher/LSTABLE/README.md

 ---

 ## Mathematical references
-This library follows the review article: T.Jalal [**"Stable and tempered stable distributions and processes: an overview toward trajectory simulation"**](https://arxiv.org/abs/2412.06374).
+This library is linked to the article: T.Jalal [**"Stable and tempered stable distributions and processes: an overview toward trajectory simulation"**](https://arxiv.org/abs/2412.06374).

 ## Installation